 Build a professional relationship with a good mechanic and you’ll have the peace of mind that your vehicle will be treated carefully and quickly if something ever goes wrong.
 Once you establish a history with a trusty mechanic, he will know the ins and outs your vehicle and be better equipped to help you maintain it.

 There are several methods of seeking a good mechanic.
 If you bought a new vehicle from a dealership, you can use a mechanic who is employed there.
 One benefit of using dealership mechanics is that they are extremely knowledgeable about the particular make of vehicles that the dealership sells.
 For instance, if you purchased a brand new Ford sedan from a Ford dealership, a mechanic employed by that same dealership will be up to date on current recalls, parts, and service warranties for Ford vehicles.
+Here are some ideas to compare independent garages and dealers.

 Another way to locate a trustworthy mechanic is by word of mouth.
 Ask friends, family members, and co-workers for referrals.
 If someone has had a particularly bad experience at a local garage, you’ll know it!
 The most successful mechanics base their business on happy clients and excellent, timely work.
 Additionally, you can contact the Better Business Bureau for a listing of accredited garages in your area.